 The Division of Audiology at Penn Medicine is offering a 12-month 4th year Doctor of Audiology externship position.

 We offer a well-rounded externship experience with a full range of diagnostic and rehabilitative services working primarily with adult population.
-Clinical services offered include: amplification, implantable devices, vestibular testing, electrophysiologic procedures, and tinnitus assessment/management.
+Clinical services offered include: amplification, implantable devices, vestibular testing, and electrophysiologic procedures.

 More information regarding our practice can be found at: https://www.pennmedicine.org/for-patients-and-visitors/find-a-program-or-service/ear-nose-and-throat/general-audiology

 We seek strongly motivated applicants with diverse range of clinical experience, who is a team player.

 Number of Audiologists at the site: